http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Function

-Add or remove cache memory from a filesystem.
+Add or remove cache memory to/from a filesystem.
+The amount of memory

 Inputs

-numbuffers -- Number of buffers to add.
-May be negative.
+numbuffers - Number of buffers to add.
+May be negative for decreasing.

 Result

-!= 0 on success (IoErr() gives the actual number of buffers),
+DOSTRUE on success (IoErr() gives the actual number of buffers).

 Synopsis